 Whether you are suffering from a case of the winter blues, or you are experiencing Seasonal Affective Disorder, there are things you can do to help yourself during the winter season.
 Here are some treatment options and lifestyle changes you can consider to alleviate your symptoms:

-Light therapy – Light therapy involves sitting in front of a special light box for a short period of time every day to stimulate exposure to sunlight.
-According to research, light therapy “may be useful to improve sleep quality, decreased alertness, abnormalities in circadian rhythms such as sleep phase delay syndrome, that are frequently associated in mood disorders.”
-The intensity of the ligh tbox is recorded in lux and, for SAD, the typical recommendation is to use a 10,000-lux light box at a distance of about 16 to 24 inches (41 to 61cm) from your face.
+Light therapy involves sitting in front of a special light box for a short period of time every day to stimulate exposure to sunlight.
+According to research, light therapy “may be useful to improve sleep quality, decreased alertness, abnormalities in circadian rhythms such as sleep phase delay syndrome, that are frequently associated with mood disorders.”
+The intensity of the light box is recorded in lux and, for SAD, the typical recommendation is to use a 10,000-lux light box at a distance of about 16 to 24 inches (41 to 61cm) from your face.

-Visit your GP – if you are struggling to cope and you believe you have SAD, we would always recommend visiting your doctor.
-They will be able to offer you advise and treatment options based on the severity of your condition.
+If you are struggling to cope and you believe you have SAD, we would always recommend visiting your doctor.
+They will be able to offer you advice and treatment options based on the severity of your condition.
 This may include some of the options listed above, as well as medical treatment such as antidepressants.

 The important thing to remember is that, if you think you are suffering from SAD, there are many positive steps you can take to help.
 You should never suffer in silence, so always reach out for help when you need it.